Image Eric Hacke, Flickr

 No matter how friendly your cat is, if he is injured or afraid, he is at risk of biting you.
-He may not even be aware he is doing it.
-This is why an injured or scared cat should ALWAYS be approached with a great deal of caution.
+He may not even be aware he is doing it which is why an injured, or scared cat should ALWAYS be approached with a great deal of caution.

 Breaking up a cat fight:

-A very common cause of pet owners being bitten is getting between two cats having a fight.
+A very common cause of pet owners being bitten is getting between two cats fighting.
 This is an absolute no-no. If you need to break up a fight, throw a towel over them, get a broom and gently try to prise them apart, do not use your hands, arms or legs to split them up.
-That is a recipe for disaster and a trip to emergency is a likely outcome.
+That is a recipe for disaster and a trip to the emergency department is a likely outcome.

-It should also be mentioned that once you have broken apart a cat fight, your cat(s) are likely to be agitated for quite some time afterward.
+Once you have broken apart from a cat fight, your cat(s) are likely to be agitated for quite some time afterwards.
 It is a good idea to maintain some distance between you and your cat(s) until they have had sufficient time to calm down.

 During a seizure: